Welcome. Consider this a cheat sheet for working with me — an outline of my style and philosophy.

 🫱🏼🫲🏽 Generosity

-Time and knowledge aren’t meant to be hoarded; give both with purpose and intent.
+Time and knowledge aren’t meant to be hoarded; spend both with purpose and intent.

 😂 Joy

-Find problems, ways or types of work that delight to energize yourself.
-Life is tough and often overwhelming in big chunks.
-Find satisfaction and delight in small chunks to give you energy to tackle the icky stuff.
+Find a way of working or types of work that give you energy.
+Life is tough and often overwhelming in big chunks; find satisfaction and delight in small chunks to give yourself the energy to tackle the hard things.

 Working Style